Send one email. Every answer, counted.

 Your inbox stays yours.

-whoosin was designed so that it can’t hoard your email — not so that it promises not to.
+whoosin is built so it can’t hoard your email — that’s in the architecture, not just a promise.

 • Connecting uses Google OAuth — the secure “Sign in with Google” standard.
 You authorize on Google’s own page; whoosin never sees your password, and you can revoke access anytime.